cogment/cogment-doc/docs/reference/python-enterprise/runner.md

 --->

+### `terminate(self)`

+Method to terminate training.
+The callback task will be cancelled.

+Parameters: None

+Return: None

 ### `async stop(self)`

 Method to stop training.
-The callback will stop receiving samples and the training will be considered done.
-This is also automatically called when the instance is deleted.
+Stops retrieving new samples from the Datastore and waits for all samples already queued to be processed by the callback (or the callback to return `False`).

 Parameters: None